 We’re working everyday to help our clients engage and sell to their Chinese consumers online.
 Chinese Social media is unique and powerful because it lets you put a human face on your brand and connect with consumers both within focused groups.
 With good posts and comments, you can turn people into brand ambassadors.
 Moreover, The Chinese social media landscape is dominated by Wechat with nearly 1 billion active users and its multiple functionalities such as pay bill, make a reservation, buy articles… ad so on.
 Actually, WeChat offers also some services for brand and company such Wechat official account, Wechat store,and we also have some mini programs on WeChat.
 You should Be human and authentic, because even your brand is not a person, your presence on social media can take place on a more personal and emotional level.

 As Chinese people care about their reputation, you should care also about your brand reputation.
 Good reputation= more trustworthyBrands need to rise above negative criticisms and build effective online press relation portals to reach their audiences and promote good product testimonials.

-China is the the world’s largest e-commerce market.
-The Chinese E-commerce is essential if you want to make a sales in China.
-More than 900 million Chinese customers make an Online purchase.
-Taking advantage of this opportunities, is becoming harder for companies as e-commerce penetration rates in high-tier cities is more easier than the third cities, especially in the online-to-offline space.
-China’s online retail market is also the world’s largest,with nearly 80 percent more than the United States.
-E-commerce in China represent 13.5 percent of all retail spending, a higher share than all large economies.
-This market is leading by Tmall, Taobao, and JD.com Feel free to contact us for having further discussions.
+China is the world’s largest e-commerce market.
+Chinese E-commerce is essential if you want to make sales in China.
+More than 900 million Chinese customers make online purchases.
+Taking advantage of these opportunities is becoming harder for companies as e-commerce penetration rates in high-tier cities is easier than in the third cities, especially in the online-to-offline space.
+China’s online retail market is also the world’s largest, with nearly 80 percent more than the United States.
+E-commerce in China represents 13.5 percent of all retail spending, a higher share than all large economies.
+This market is led by Tmall, Taobao, and JD.com Feel free to contact us for further discussions.
 Read also: